beacon-biosignals/StableHashTraits.jl/README.md

     of the object.
 Throws an error if the name includes `#` (e.g. an anonymous function).
 If you wish to include this qualified name *and* another method, pass one of the other methods as an arugment (e.g. `UseQualifiedName(UseProperties())`).
 This can be used to include the type as part of the hash.
-Do you want a named tuple with the same properties as your custom struct to hash to the same value?
-If you don't, then use `UseQualifiedName`.
+Do you want objects with the same field names and values but different types to hash to different values?
+Then specify `UseQualifiedName`.
 5. `UseSize(method)`: hash the result of calling `size` on the object and use `method` to hash the contents of the value (e.g. `UseIterate`).
+6. `UseTransform(fn -> body)`: before hashing the result, transform it by the given function; to help avoid stack overflows this cannot return an object of the same type.
+7. `UseHeader(str::String, method)`: prefix the hash created by `method` with a hash of `str`.

 Your hash will be stable if the output for the given method remains the same: e.g. if `write` is the same for an object that uses `UseWrite`, its hash will be the same; if the